With a heat advisory in effect today for most of the Twin Cities and reports of a heat index of up to 105 degrees, you might want one of these:

 Though this tip wasn’t specifically written for burnt popcorn, I can’t think of much else that smells up a microwave.
 Help me out in the comments below!

-Appliance and cardboard recycling have been a part of our mission for many, many years — but we wanted to do more, my uncle Bob Warner said (he’s leading Warners’ Stellian’s recycling efforts).
+Appliance and cardboard recycling have been a part of our mission for many, many years – but we wanted to do more.
 “We’re moving beyond recycling pop cans.
-Whatever we generate that we can recycle, we’re doing.”
+Whatever we generate that we can recycle, we’re doing,” says Warners’ Stellian President Robert Warner.

 This includes:

-“It’s very labor intensive to sort, and it’s not a profitable endeavor — especially at this point — for us,” Bob told me.
+“It’s very labor intensive to sort, and it’s not a profitable endeavor – especially at this point – for us,” Robert Warner says.
 “But the motivating factor is doing the right thing.”